 3.1.
-Introduction
+Examples overview

 Drools Planner has several examples.
 In this manual we explain Drools Planner mainly using the n queens example.
 So it's advisable to read at least the section about that example.
-For advanced users, the following examples are recommended: curriculum course and nurse rostering.

-You can find the source code of all these examples in the distribution zip under examples/sources and also in git under drools-planner/drools-planner-examples.
+The source code of all these examples is available in the distribution zip under examples/sources and also in git under drools-planner/drools-planner-examples.